dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 ![](resources/images/dq_image52.png)

 We can quickly note that several of the districts have reporting rates &lt; 80%, and therefore the data being displayed may not be fully representative of the situation in the country.
-It may be important to verify this through a more detailed analysis reviewing the facilities affecting this value and/or using data element completeness [LINK]
+It may be important to verify this through a more detailed analysis reviewing the facilities affecting this value and/or using data element completeness.

 We can go through some examples of tables and charts you could potentially create when reviewing completeness and timeliness within the data visualizer app